 - An ability to reflect on their own practice, and on the work of their peers.

-Target Audience: Those looking for professional development as artists working in participatory settings.
+Target Audience: Those looking for professional development as artists and commissioners working in participatory settings.
+People working in educational, community and social settings who want to learn more about the potential of socially engaged arts and media.
 Life-long learners interested in the power of arts as a means of expression, inclusion and social change.

-Course is offered by the University of Sunderland.
+Course is offered by the University of Sunderland and supported by the Paul Hamlyn Foundation.